raut-santosh/raut-santosh/README.md

 ## About Me

 Hello, I'm Santosh Raut, a passionate full-stack developer specializing in the MEAN stack.
-I have 2 year of experience working at Mobify Technology Solutions Private Limited.
+I have 2+ years of experience.
 I enjoy building web applications and solving complex problems using the latest technologies.

 ## Projects